dns2034/KMeans-Clustering/README.md

 ## How to Run

-1. Install the required libraries:  ```bash pip install numpy matplotlib scikit-learn
+1. Install the required libraries: numpy, matplotlib, and scikit-learn
 2. Run the script